MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 ## Azure Maps Creator Setup

-You can use the Azure Maps DWG building conversion tool to convert your floor plan to a file that can be used in Places for indoor mapping
+You can use the Azure Maps DWG building conversion tool to convert your floor plan to a file that can be used in Places for indoor mapping.

-To process the DWG files, enter the geography of your Azure Maps Creator resource, the subscription key of your Azure Maps account, and file name of the ZIP package containing all your DWG files, then select Process.
+To process DWG files, enter the geography of your Azure Maps Creator resource, the subscription key of your Azure Maps account, and file name of the ZIP package containing all your DWG files, then select Process.
 This process can take several minutes to complete.

 [SCREENSHOT]

 1. Sign in to the [Azure portal](https://ms.portal.azure.com/#home), or create an Azure subscription.
 For more information on Azure products, see [Build in the cloud with an Azure free account](https://azure.microsoft.com/free/search/).
-2. Register for feature flag.
+2. Register for the feature flag.
 Once you've logged into your Azure account, navigate to subscriptions.

 [SCREENSHOT]